SangonomiyaKoko/Kokomibot_docs/docs/en/quick_start.md

 # Quick start guide

 > This document is translated from Chinese using ChatGPT.
-If there are problems with improper translation, you are welcome to point out private chat authors
+If there are any issues with the translation, feel free to message the author privately to point them out.

 Welcome to use KokomiBot!